 Bay of Fundy Tide Times

 A visit to Nova Scotia is not complete without witnessing the incredible tides of the Bay of Fundy.
-The Bay of Fundy’s incoming tide causes the tidal bore when the incoming tide reverses the flow of Fundy’s out-flowing rivers.
-It is an amazing natural phenomenon to view - on land or on a tidal bore rafting adventure.
-Be sure to time your tidal bore viewing experience correctly by checking with the location where you plan to view the incoming tidal bore.
+The Bay of Fundy’s incoming tide causes the tidal bore when the force of the incoming tide reverses the flow of out-flowing rivers connected to the Bay of Fundy and Minas Basin.
+It is an amazing natural phenomenon to view - on land, such as on the viewing platform at the Fundy Tidal Interpretive Centre, pictured here, or on a tidal bore rafting adventure.
+Be sure to time your tidal bore viewing experience correctly by checking timing at the location where you plan to view the incoming tidal bore.

 The Power of the Tide

 160 billion tons of water move in and out of the Bay of Fundy.
 Every day, twice a day.
 That’s more than the combined flow of all the freshwater rivers on our planet.
 It’s the highest tide in the world, and this remarkable phenomenon has created a unique seascape.